 Musick has also written or edited 12 books.
-Three of these—Biology of Sharks and their Relatives, The Biology of Sea Turtles and Fishes of Chesapeake Bay—are considered classics in their fields.
+Three of these-Biology of Sharks and Their Relatives, The Biology of Sea Turtles, and Fishes of Chesapeake Bay-are considered classics in their field.

 "Jack's achievements are the envy of his peers," says VIMS Dean and Director John Wells.
 "His research underlies conservation and management efforts for sharks and sea turtles worldwide, and his accomplishments in education are extraordinary.
 By personal example and direct training he teaches graduate students how to do science of the highest caliber.
 Jack is a scholar who produces scholars."